 Three Things To Consider When Choosing A Test Automation Tool

-Testing has become mission critical for organizations trying to keep up with consumer demand.
+Testing has become mission-critical for organizations trying to keep up with consumer demand.
 While the Amazon effect is long in the tooth and well-known, COVID, stay-at-home culture, and even work-from-home trends have lit supply chains on fire.
 Sourcing, planning, and the ability to physically adjust the supply chain, and in particular warehouses, must be flexible to meet consumer demands.
 The pace of change, the ability to adapt rapidly, is now either a competitive advantage or a major barrier to continued growth and competing in respective markets.

 Massive investment has been flowing into automation for over a decade and looks to continue deep into the next decade.
-Hardware focus led the charge with more sophisticated conveyance and sortation followed by autonomous mobile robots, automated guided vehicles, and now picking arms and vision sensors.
+Hardware focus led the charge with more sophisticated conveyance and sortation, followed by autonomous mobile robots, automated guided vehicles, and now picking arms and vision sensors.
 As hardware typically leads, software follows.
 Sequencing algorithms, decision-making intelligence (AI), and machine learning, in general, are now in play.

 Why does this matter to test automation and the tool selection process?
-Because, warehouse management systems (WCS, WES, WMS) are under assault.
+Because warehouse management systems (WCS, WES, WMS) are under assault.
 Changes, large and small, are in need of being added on a regular basis.
 However, many of these systems are still being upgraded from legacy versions.
-Processes, tools, and people are not yet aligned to continuously upgrade the systems in our industry nor are they flexible enough yet to absorb the required increase in the rate of change.
+Processes, tools, and people are not yet aligned to continuously upgrade the systems in our industry, nor are they flexible enough yet to absorb the required increase in the rate of change.

 Bridging multiple perspectives is a major key to success.
 How do you deploy your limited budget and resources to get the most bang for the buck?
-Blending company and operational needs with a more technical perspective is key to ensuring your investment is well-aligned to all aspects of the business.
+Blending company and operational needs with a more technical perspective is key to ensuring your investment is well-aligned with all aspects of the business.
 Selecting a test automation tool should be a business decision and not just an IT departmental decision.

 Without automating testing, how do the IT and operations leaders put change into their production systems rapidly without taking on unnecessary risk?
-There has to be a balance between speed of change to iterate against market demands and the risk associated with those changes.
+There has to be a balance between the speed of change to iterate against market demands and the risk associated with those changes.
 Shutting down shipping for even minutes these days can have both.

 What’s the difference?